-California, Florida, and Missouri."43 Both long and short form notice and the claim form will be available on a case-specific website.
-In addition, display ads will be posted to Google and Facebook users in Arizona, California, Florida and Missouri.
-The Notice Plan also calls for the issuance of a press release through major press outlets throughout the United States, which would direct potential class members to the case website.
+Florida, and Missouri."65 Both Long and Short Form Notice and the claim form will be available on a case-specific website.
+In addition, display advertisements will be posted to Google and Facebook users in Arizona, California, Florida and Missouri.
+The Notice Plan also calls for the issuance of a press release through major press outlets, both in print and online, throughout the United States, which would direct potential class members to the case website.

 Under this plan, only a fraction of the class will receive individualized notice: those who registered their products for purposes of warranty and/or submitted a rebate request.
-The lack of individualized notice to the remainder of the putative class members is not fatal to the notice plan, so long as there truly is no reasonable way to obtain email addresses for additional members of the class.
+The lack of individualized notice to the remainder of the putative Class Members is not fatal to the Notice Plan, so long as there truly is no reasonable way to obtain email addresses for additional members of the class.
 See Montelongo v.
 Meese, 803 F.2d 1341, 1351-52 (5th Cir.
 1986) ("The rule requires only that notice be mailed individually to all class members whose names and addresses may be ascertained through reasonable effort.").

-To make up for the lack of individual notice to the remainder of the class, the parties propose a print and web-based plan for publicizing notice.
+To make up for the lack of individual notice to the remainder of the class, the Settling Parties propose a print and web-based plan for publicizing notice.
 The Court welcomes the inclusion of web-based forms of communication in the plan.
 As the Seventh Circuit observed a full decade ago:

-43 Id.
+65 R. Doc.
+659-6 at 1-2.
 Arizona: The Arizona Republic, Arizona Daily Star; California: Los Angeles Times, The Sacramento Bee, San Jose Mercury News, The San Diego Union-Tribune; Florida: Miami Herald, Orlando Sentinel, Tampa Bay Times, Missouri: St. Louis Post-Dispatch, Kansas City Star, Springfield News-Leader.

 When individual notice is infeasible, notice by publication in a newspaper of national circulation . . . is an acceptable substitute.
-Something is better than nothing.
+Something is better than noting.
 But in this age of electronic communications, newspaper notice alone is not always an adequate alternative to individual notice.
 The World Wide Web is an increasingly important method of communication, and, of particular pertinence here, an increasingly important substitute for newspapers.

 Mirfasihi v.
-Fleet Mortgage Corp., 356 F.3d 781, 786 (7th Cir.
-2004).
+Fleet Mortg.
+Corp., 356 F.3d 781, 786 (7th Cir.
+2004) (internal citations omitted).
 The Court finds that the proposed method of notice satisfies the requirements of Rule 23(c)(2)(B) and due process.
-The direct emailing of notice to those potential class members for whom Hayward and Zodiac have a valid email address, along with publication of notice in print and on the web, is reasonably calculated to apprise class members of the settlement.
-Moreover, the plan to combine notice for the Zodiac and Hayward settlements should streamline the process and avoid confusion that might otherwise be caused by a proliferation of notices for different settlements.
+The direct emailing of notice to those potential Class Members for whom Pentair, Hayward, and Zodiac have a valid email address, along with publication of notice in print and on the web, is reasonably calculated to apprise Class Members of the settlement.
+See Kelly v.
+Phiten USA, Inc., 277 F.R.D.
+564, 569-570 (S.D.
+Iowa 2011) (finding email notices and newspaper publications to be sufficient notice).
 Therefore, the Court approves the proposed notice forms and the plan of notice.